tangleloop/kubernetes_on_odroid/README.md

   kubeadm join 192.168.1.31:6443 --token qy1257.dmdcz94zmi6a6gnj --discovery-token-ca-cert-hash sha256:b8939d6062571f9f6f4c1b3741a08ebcb9ce2ee0874fd7e2ab43741101b6d1d5
 ```

+# Add Other Nodes to Cluster

 Run the command shown at the end of the instructions on each of the remaining nodes.

-*Do not use the command line shown below.
-Use the command line provided by your master node.*
+**Note: Do not use the command line shown below.
+Use the command line provided by "kubeadm init" on your master node.**

+## Example

 ```sh
 root@odroid02:~# kubeadm join 192.168.1.31:6443 --token qy1257.dmdcz94zmi6a6gnj --discovery-token-ca-cert-hash sha256:b8939d6062571f9f6f4c1b3741a08ebcb9ce2ee0874fd7e2ab43741101b6d1d5